Laying the groundwork

-1. Gathering the background info (the big brain dump)
+1. Gather - Collect the background info

-2. Determining the pivot point (what business are you really in?)
+2. Analyze - Determining the pivot point

 Rather than jumping to a competitive analysis of others in your industry, we first question what industry you are in.
 Sounds obvious, but it isn't.
 Apple is not really in the "computer" business, but in the digital lifestyle business.
 If they acted like they were a computer company, they would be marketing against Dell and Gateway, and they wouldn't be where they are today.
 Before branding a company, product or service, we dig deeper to determine the end benefit, the true value proposition, so that the branding remains anchored, relevant and timeless.
 We call this "finding your pivot point," or that central theme that resonates throughout everything you do.
 And it's typically not your products and services.
 It's usually lies in how you deliver those products and services.
 Brands such as CompUSA are product defined, while BestBuy is more attribute defined.
 We work to make sure your brand identity is properly aligned with your company's core strengths.
 That way, when your industry goes through cycles, you don't necessarily suffer the fate of that cycle.
 It's not just strategic, it's brilliant.

-3. Writing a creative brief (exactly what is your brand message)
+3. Specify - Writing a creative brief

 Now that you know your pivot point, your central theme and mission in life, how do you want to convey that message?
 Do you want to sound bold and innovative or tried and true?
 Do you want to engage and excite or educate and inform?
 What is the personality/temperament of your brand and how do you want it to be perceived?
 Who is your primary and secondary target market?
 What type of messaging will most appeal to them?
 We'll ask these questions and summarize them in a document for your team to share and discuss.
 This will help further guide the naming process.